 Many papers on seed health testing use the term 'Thresholds'.
-The use of this term is misleading for a number of reasons:-
+I believe that the use of this term is misleading for a number of reasons:-

-- Disease thresholds determined experimentally are often artefacts of the experiments themselves. - The word threshold implies some 'magic number' below which there will be no problems, when in fact there is a continuum of risk above and below the 'threshold'. - Many have been set arbitrarily and are not based on sound epidemiological data.
+- Disease thresholds determined experimentally are often artefacts of the experiments themselves. - The word threshold implies some 'magic number' below which you won't get any problems when in fact there is a continuum of risk above and below the 'threshold'. - Many have been set arbitrarily and are not based on sound epidemiological data.